blue-10/Blue10CLI/README.md

 Options:
-  -c, --company-id <company-id> (REQUIRED)                      Company Id under which this vendor will be created -a, --administration-code <administration-code> (REQUIRED)    Unique Identifyer if Vendor in administration --country <country> (REQUIRED)                                ISO 3166 two-letter country code of the Vendor's host country --currency <currency> (REQUIRED)                              ISO 4217 three-letter currency code to set default currency
+  -c, --company-id <company-id> (REQUIRED)                      Company Id under which this vendor will be created -a, --administration-code <administration-code> (REQUIRED)    Unique Identifyer of Vendor in administration --country <country> (REQUIRED)                                ISO 3166 two-letter country code of the Vendor's host country --currency <currency> (REQUIRED)                              ISO 4217 three-letter currency code to set default currency
                                                                 for vendor